rebelsky/sams-assorted-musings-reflections/trustees.md

   to withstand the use it gets.
 The use of woks in the Marketplace, rather than a circular grill, even though woks require significantly more water to clean.
 The list goes on and on.
 "Form over function", as they say.
-I don't mean to imply that we didn't need a building like the JRC; we did.
+I don't mean to imply that we didn't need a new student center and dining hall; we did.
 I don't mean to imply that I don't like many features of the JRC; I do.
 But it could have been so much better, and so much more environmentally responsible.
 * My post-tenure dinner with the Trustees.
 I have no memory of what we talked about.
-What I do remember is that they had just raised tuition and fees by about 10%, and we had gold leaf on the dessert.
+What I do remember is that they had just raised tuition and fees by at least 10%, and we had gold leaf on the dessert.
   There seemed to be an incredible disconnect.
 * Nord Brue's talk at the dedication of the JRC [5], which went something like "Students come and go.
 Faculty come and go.
 Only Trustees have a